 Yearly archives: 2011

 Looking for WordPress developers and designers?
 So are many people.
 Time is scarce these days, and we get quite a few folks asking about where to go for help with their WordPress site.
 Most of the WP peeps that we know are just as busy as we are, so it would be helpful to have a nice, healthy list of WordPress designers and developers all in one place that people could check out and find some good candidates.
 That's exactly the point of this quick DigWP post (and the following comments thread).

-A common question for WordPress designers/developers is how to handle plugin upgrades and upgrades of WordPress itself.
+A common question for new WordPress designers/developers is how to handle plugin upgrades and upgrades of WordPress itself.
 To illustrate the meaning behind this question, consider the following real-life example.
 I recently logged into a client site for maintenance to find that someone had “attempted” an upgrade of WordPress, but that it had failed: